mohsaad/neural-network-semantic-mapping/README.md

 spvnas (included in repo)
 ```

 Tested with ROS Melodic and Ubuntu 18.04.
+If you're using ROS < Noetic, you'll need to compile ROS with python3 support.
+[This](https://gist.github.com/drmaj/20b365ddd3c4d69e37c79b01ca17587a) is a good tutorial on how to do so.

+## Dataset

+We evaluated our dataset using the SemanticKitti dataset, using sequence 04 as our baseline.
+The dataset can be found [here](http://semantic-kitti.org/).

 ## Usage